arunethical-dotcom/Model-Mark-7-II/README.md

 # JARVIIS (Just A Rather Very Intelligent Integrated System) : Is currently on Development

-JARVIIS is a lightweight, production-grade **Cognitive Operating System Kernel**.
+JARVIIS is a lightweight, **Cognitive Operating System Kernel**.
 It provides a deterministic, stateful foundation for running local agentic AI, prioritizing architectural discipline and reliability.

 ## 🎯 Scope
 **Project Goal:** Agent OS Kernel